Local connectedness of boundaries for relatively hyperbolic groups: Relatively hyperbolic groups and their splittings

+If $\Gamma_Y$ is a parabolic subgroup of $\Gamma$, then it has a fixed vertex in $T$ by the definition of $(\mathbb{E},\P)$--tree.
+If $\Gamma_Y$ is loxodromic, then $\Gamma_e$ is a finite index subgroup of $\Gamma_Y$.
+Therefore, the edge $e$ has a finite orbit under the action of $\Gamma_Y$.
+Since $\Gamma_Y$ acts on $T$ with a bounded orbit, it must fix some vertex of $T$ (\cite[Prop.~I.4.19]{Serre_Trees}). \end{proof}

-\begin{definition}[Tree of cylinders] Suppose $(\Gamma,\P)$ is relatively hyperbolic.
-Let $\mathbb{E}$ be either the collection of infinite elementary subgroups or the collection of infinite parabolic subgroups of $\Gamma$.
-Given an $(\mathbb{E},\mathbb{P})$--tree $T$, edges $e$ and $e'$ are equivalent, denoted $e \sim e'$, if their stabilizers are \emph{co-elementary}, which means that the subgroup generated by $\Gamma_e$ and $\Gamma_{e'}$ is elementary.
-For each equivalence class, the smallest subtree containing that class is a \emph{cylinder}.
-The \emph{tree of cylinders} $T_c$ associated to $T$ is the bipartite graph with vertex set $V_0 (T_c) \sqcup V_1(T_c)$, where $V_0(T_c)$ is the set of all vertices $v$ of $T$ that belong to at least two cylinders, $V_1(T_c)$ is the set of cylinders $w$ of $T$, and there is an edge between $v$ and $w$ in $T_c$ if and only if $v$ is a vertex of the subtree $w$.
-The graph $T_c$ is an $(\mathbb{E},\mathbb{P})$--tree equivalent to $T$, and the trees $T$ and $T_c$ have the same family of nonelementary vertex stabilizers.
-See \cite{GuirardelLevitt_TreeCyl} for more details on trees of cylinders. \end{definition}
+\begin{definition}[Tree of cylinders] The \emph{tree of cylinders} $T_c$ associated to $T$ is the bipartite tree with vertex set $V_0 (T_c) \sqcup V_1(T_c)$, where $V_0(T_c)$ is the set of all vertices $v$ of $T$ that belong to at least two cylinders, $V_1(T_c)$ is the set of cylinders $w$ of $T$, and there is an edge between $v$ and $w$ in $T_c$ if and only if $v$ is a vertex of the subtree $w$.
+Equivalent trees have the same tree of cylinders \cite[Lem.~7.3]{GuirardelLevitt_JSJ}.
+(Once again the cited result has a finite generation hypothesis that is not used in the proof.)

+Furthermore, we will see that the graph $T_c$ is an $(\mathbb{E},\mathbb{P})$--tree equivalent to $T$.
+To verify equivalence, one needs to show that each vertex stabilizer of $T$ fixes a vertex of $T_c$ and vice versa.
+Let $v$ be a vertex of $T$ with stabilizer $\Gamma_v$.
+If $v$ lies in two cylinders, then $v$ is a $V_0$--vertex of $T_c$ fixed by $\Gamma_v$.
+On the other hand, if $v$ lies in a unique cylinder $Y$, then $Y$ is a $V_1$--vertex of $T_c$ fixed by $\Gamma_v$.
+The converse is given by Lemma~\ref{lem:Cylinders}.
+Therefore, $T$ and $T_c$ are equivalent.
+It follows that each member of $\P$ has a fixed vertex in $T_c$.
+The stabilizer of an edge of $T_c$ is contained in the stabilizer of a cylinder, so it must be a member of $\mathbb{E}$ by Lemma~\ref{lem:Cylinders}.

+It follows that $T_c$ is equal to its own tree of cylinders.
+In particular, $T$ and $T_c$ have the same family of nonelementary vertex stabilizers (\cite[Cor.~4.4]{GuirardelLevitt_Deformation}). \end{definition}

-\begin{proposition} Let $(\Gamma, \P)$ be relatively hyperbolic.
-Let $T$ be any tree on which $\Gamma$ acts relative to $\P$ with finitely many orbits of edges such that all edge stabilizers are infinite, parabolic, and finitely generated.
-Let $T_c$ be its tree of cylinders.
-For each vertex $v\in V_0(T_c)$, the stabilizer $\Gamma_v$ is hyperbolic relative to a family of subgroups $\mathbb{Q}_v = \Inc_v \cup \mathbb{P}_{|\Gamma_v}$, defined as follows: \begin{enumerate} \item $\Inc_v$ consists of representatives of the conjugacy classes in $\Gamma_v$ of stabilizers of edges incident to $v$ in $T_c$. \item $\mathbb{P}_{|\Gamma_v}$ consists of representatives of the conjugacy classes in $\Gamma_v$ of subgroups $gPg^{-1}$ with $g \in \Gamma$ and $P \in \P$ that stabilize $v$ and do not stabilize any edge incident to $v$ in $T_c$. \end{enumerate} \end{proposition}
+\begin{proposition}[\cite{BigdelyWise13}, Rem.~2.2 and Lem.~4.9] Let $(\Gamma,\P)$ be relatively hyperbolic.
+Suppose $T$ is a tree on which $\Gamma$ acts relative to $\P$.
+If every edge stabilizer is a finitely generated elementary subgroup, then each vertex stabilizer is hyperbolic relative to a family of representatives of the conjugacy classes in $\Gamma_v$ of infinite subgroups of the form $\Gamma_v \cap gPg^{-1}$ for $g \in \Gamma$ and $P \in \P$. \end{proposition}